Toner and why should we use it?

-The Merriam-Webster Dictionary defines toner as “a liquid cosmetic for cleansing the skin and contracting the pores.”
+Merriam-Webster Dictionary define this product as “a liquid cosmetic for cleansing the skin and contracting the pores.”

-According t0 TheGloss.com there is some discrepancy between whether “toner” and “astringent” are interchangeable.
+According to TheGloss.com there is some discrepancy between whether “toner” and “astringent” are interchangeable.
 Astringent was a term popular in the late 90’s and early 2000’s and generally meant products that were used to treat acne and absorb oil.
-Astringents were thought to be stronger than toners, and they were usually alcohol or chemical-based.
-Just to confuse us even more, there’s no definitive guide because some astringents are alcohol-free and the term seemed to fall by the wayside, in favor of toner.
+Astringents were thought to be stronger, and they were usually alcohol or chemical-based.
+Just to confuse us even more, there’s no definitive guide because some astringents are alcohol-free and the term seemed to fall by the wayside.

 “Toner has become the key word over astringent in the new millennium.
-Toners range from gentle witch hazel to rose water, repairing, hydrating, restoring and balancing ph.
-The right toner can give your skin the boost it needs to stay healthy, younger, fresher, and clear from excess oil.
-CL Skin has the right Toner for you”
+They range from gentle witch hazel to rose water, repairing, hydrating, restoring and balancing pH.
+The right product can give your skin the boost it needs to stay healthy, younger, fresher, and clear from excess oil.
+CL Skin has the right product for you”